pronovic/apologies-server/docs/design.rst

 Periodic checks need somewhere to run.
 The initial design is for a single server that does not horizontally scale, so there is an obvious place to run these checks.
-A future design that is intended to horizontally scale will need a separate scheduling component.
+A future design that is intended to horizontally scale would need a separate scheduling component.

 Idle Websocket Check